Skip to footer content

 document.SetBottomMargin(50)

-In the above code, we created a new PDF file called "newfile.pdf" and added a new paragraph to it.
+In the code above, we created a new PDF file called "newfile.pdf" and added a paragraph header to it.

-A Comparison between iTextSharp and IronPDF For Editing PDF: Figure 3 - iTextSharp Tutorial ASP.NET C#
+A Comparison between iTextSharp and IronPDF For Editing PDF: Figure 3 - iTextSharp Tutorial for PDF Creation in C#

 Editing an Existing PDF File

-To edit an existing PDF file using iTextSharp, we need to create a PdfReader object to read the existing PDF document and a PdfStamper object to modify it.
+To edit an existing PDF file using iTextSharp, you need a PdfReader object to read the existing PDF document and a PdfStamper object to modify it.
 Here's an example:

 /**